-The combination of intensity and time helps us understand exposure
+The combination of intensity and time can provide insight into light exposure.

 Hour 1 | Hour 2 | Hour 3 | Hour 4 |